DARKSTUFF-LAB/PhishMailer/README.md

 **Coded By BiZken**

-Special Thanks To Fanny Hasbi For helping Me With The Code Structure: https://github.com/fannyhasbi
+Special Thanks To Fanny Hasbi & DARKSTUFF-LAB For helping Me With The Code Structure: https://github.com/fannyhasbi

 PhishMailer Will Help You To Create Professional Phishing Emails Fast And Easy